 This is a 14-day devotional from the Highland Church that focuses on the joy of Christmas.
 The tone of this Christmas devotional is upbeat and joyful.
 Each daily devotional ends with a challenge to choose joy or some questions to reflect on.

-Some of the daily Bible passages are longer than are usually found in devotionals and invites the reader to slow down with God in the middle of the busiest season ever.
+Some of the daily Bible passages are longer than are usually found in devotionals and invite the reader to slow down with God in the middle of the busiest season ever.

 14 Days Christmas Devotional